lsst/dp0-2_lsst_io/tutorials-examples/portal-usabilitytest-answerkey.rst

 ===================

 Use the ADQL interface to obtain, from the DP0.2 DiaSource table, an r-band light curve for the Type Ia supernova which has a diaObjectId of 1250953961339360185.
 Retrieve the r-band fluxes and their errors derived from a linear least-squares fit of a PSF model, and the effective mid-exposure time, for all diaSources associated with this diaObjectId.
 Plot the light curve as the flux as a function of time, with error bars associated to each flux point.
 Change the plot style to use connected points, the point style to be red circles, and then sort the results by midPointTai.
 Update the plot axes labels to be "PSF Difference-Image Flux" and "MJD of the Exposure Midpoint".
-Hint: In the ADQL query, the diaObjectId will need to be formatted as a string (e.g., 'r').
+Hint: In the ADQL query, the filter name will need to be formatted as a string (e.g., 'r').

 Step 1.
 Query the DiaSource table with ADQL
 ===========================================